Linguistic imperialism: English

 Another theme in Phillipson's work is "linguicism"—the kind of prejudice which can lead to endangered languages becoming extinct or losing their local eminence due to the rise and competing prominence of English.

-Other languages
+Latin

-At various times, especially in colonial settings or where a dominant culture has sought to unify a region under its control, a similar phenomenon has arisen.
 In the Roman Empire, Latin—originally the language of a limited region in central Italy—was imposed first on the rest of Italy and later on parts of Europe, largely displacing local languages, while in Roman Africa Latin was dominant only until it and the native languages were displaced by Arabization.